tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 ### Model Iteration & Tuning
 I'll try to summarize the approach I took to find a solution that exceeded the benchmark validation set accuracy of 0.93.
 Although some of the details got lost in the fog of war.
 I battled with these models for too many days.
-If you're curious, you can view a fairly complete list of the models I tested [here](data/model-performance-summary-v2.xlsx).
+If you're curious, you can view a fairly exhaustive list of the models I tested [here](data/model-performance-summary-v2.xlsx).

 #### Phase 1
 The first steps were to get the most basic version of LeNet's CNN running and begin tuning it.
 I got 83% accuracy without any modifications to the model or preprocssing of the training data.
 Adding regularization and tuning the hyperparameters made the performance worse.
 So, I started to explore different types of architectures.